July 22, 2019

 Total workload hours per week: 10

-Students will also study basic microscopic anatomy and are introduced to histology and the structure and function of tissues, glands and membranes.
-The cell and tissue characteristics of cartilage and bone, the blood, the respiratory system, circulation system, digestive system, nervous system, reproductive system, and urinary system are studied and examined.
+Histology equips students with the knowledge of basic microscopic anatomy, the structure and function of tissues, glands and membranes, epithelial and muscular tissue, connective tissues, the characteristics of cells and tissues of the circulatory system, respiratory system, digestive system, nervous system, reproductive system, and urinary system.

 Nelson, D.L., & Cox, M.M.
 (2017).
 Lehninger principles of biochemistry (7th ed.).
 New York: W.H.
 Freeman and Company.